 “Archiwum” is currently being published quarterly.
 In years 2010-2017 two issues a year were printed, and in 2018 and 2019 we published three issues a year.

-Papers published in individual numbers can be found on our website and in online repositories: Central and Eastern European Online Library and Central European Journal of Social Sciences and Humanities.
+Papers published in individual numbers can be found on our website and in online repositories: Central and Eastern European Online Library, Central European Journal of Social Sciences and Humanities and Biblioteka Nauki.

 “Archiwum” is also published in printed format (B5 168 mm x 240 mm).
 It is sent to the members of the Polish Section of the International Association for Philosophy of Law and Social Philosophy (IVR) who regularly pay their membership fees.

-Buying of individual copies of printed issues is possible as well (102,99 PLN including VAT).
-All necessary information about subscriptions or purchase of individual issues are available on Wolters Kluwer Polska website or by direct contact with this publisher, by e-mail (firstname.lastname@example.org / email@example.com) or by contacting this telephone number: +48 801 04 45 45.
+Buying of individual copies of printed issues is possible as well.
+All necessary information about subscriptions or purchase of individual issues are available on Wolters Kluwer Polska website or by direct contact with this publisher, by e-mail (email@example.com / firstname.lastname@example.org) or by contacting this telephone number: +48 801 04 45 45.

 “Archiwum” is published by the Polish Section of the International Association for Philosophy of Law and Social Philosophy (IVR) – a non-profit academic association, which connects researchers mainly in fields of legal theory and legal philosophy.
 Publishing of the journal is not a commercial endeavour.